techmrsingh/Json-Requester-App-EJS/ReadMe.md

    npm install

 ## Running the Application:
-# node server.js
+1) Run node server.js
-Navigate to http://localhost:3000 in your web browser.
+2) Navigate to http://localhost:3000 in your web browser.

 ##  Dependencies
 Express: For serving the application.